 – – – – – – – – – – – – – – – – –

 “When desktop publishing was launched into the world in 1984 it contained the shock of the new, and we thought we were witnessing a revolution.
 It was only later, when things settled down a little, that we could see that all we had achieved was the digitization of analog processes.
 We were still doing the same things for the same reasons, but with different tools; nothing had really changed.”

 I wrote this way back in 2003 as the introductory paragraph to my chapter on composition, design and graphics in The Columbia Guide to Digital Publishing.
-Looking back at this statement five years later I realize that it’s true only to a point; without the digitization of print publishing the web would surely have taken a slightly different path (or perhaps just a slower path) than it did.
+Looking back at this statement seventeen years later I realize that it’s true only to a point; without the digitization of print publishing the web would surely have taken a slightly different path (or perhaps just a slower path) than it did.
 Although Tim Berners-Lee created the first web page on the Internet in 1991, it was not until 1994, when Berners-Lee founded the World Wide Web Consortium (W3C) that the web really began to explode.
 The vast amount of content already held (and also continually expanded) by publishers in digital form (albeit not yet encoded in HTML) became essential fodder to the rapid expansion of the web.

 The web has always been a multi-headed creature: much of it focused on commerce, much of it focused on content.
 It would be so different today without that balance.